-FAQs for Therapy in Rochester, NH
+FAQs for Counseling in Rochester, NH

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?